monikastrah/431-2020/labs/lab06/lab06.md

 Statistics* Spiegelhalter discusses some of the issues involved in creating and assessing probabilistic forecasts.

-Write an essay to describe some relevant thoughts about two issues.

-1. Identify (and cite properly) some of the arguments provided at the forecasting source you choose (*The Economist* or *FiveThirtyEight*) about how their models should be interpreted, and connect, compare and contrast that information with what you’ve been reading about in Spiegelhalter.
+Write an essay to identify (and cite properly) some of the arguments provided at the forecasting source you choose (*The Economist* or *FiveThirtyEight*) about how their models should be interpreted, and connect, compare and contrast that information with what you’ve been reading about in Spiegelhalter.

-2. In addition, we’d like you to write a few sentences to discuss the question of what conclusions can or should be drawn after the 2020 election results are known that cannot be drawn prior to the election.

-A complete essay should include multiple paragraphs, complete English sentences, and 200 to 300 words.
-To help you understand the length we are looking for, this set of Question 4 instructions is 173 words long.
+A complete essay should include complete English sentences, and 150 to 250 words.
+To help you understand the length we are looking for, this set of Question 4 instructions is 125 words long.

 # Add the Session Information